-- 1. Obtain and organize study materials - 2.
-Locate facilities conducive for studying and block out study time - 3.
-Develop your solutions approach (including solving task-based simulations and multiple-choice questions) - 4.
-Prepare an examination strategy - 5.
-Study the material tested recently and prepare answers to actual exam questions on these topics under examination conditions - 6.
-Periodically evaluate your progress - B. Physical Arrangements - 1.
-Apply to and obtain acceptance from your state board - 2.
-Schedule your testing location and time - C. Taking the Examination (covered in detail in Chapter 4) - 1.
-Become familiar with location of the testing center and procedures - 2.
+- 1. Obtain and organize study materials

+- 2. Locate facilities conducive for studying and block out study time

+- 3. Develop your solutions approach

+- 4. Prepare an examination strategy

+- 5. Study the material tested recently and prepare answers to actual exam questions on these topics under examination conditions

+- 6. Periodically evaluate your progress

+B. Physical Arrangements

+- 1. Apply to and obtain acceptance from your state board - 2.
+Schedule your test location and time

+C. Taking the Examination (covered in detail in Chapter 4)

+- 1. Become familiar with location of the test center and procedures - 2.
 Implement examination strategies and the solutions approach